haoheliu/2021-ISMIR-MSS-Challenge-CWS-PResUNet/README.md

 # Note: Batchsize is set to 16 by default.
 Check your hard ware configurations to avoid GPU OOM.
 source models/resunet_joint_training_other/run.sh
 ```
+- By default, we use 16 batchsize and 8 gpus.
+You can custum your own by modifying parameters in the above run.sh files.

-Training logs will be presented in the *mss_challenge_log* folder by default.
+- Training logs will be presented in the *mss_challenge_log* folder.
 System will perform validations every two epoches.

 Here we provide the result of a test run: 'source models/resunet_conv8_vocals/run.sh'.